JayvantDevare/JayvantDevare/README.md

 - 👋 Hi, I’m @JayvantDevare
 - 👀 I’m interested in
-- 🌱 I’m currently learning FUll Stack Java and AWS, GOOGLE, AZURE CLoud
+- 🌱 I’m currently learning FULL Stack - Java and AWS, GOOGLE, AZURE CLoud
 - 💞️ I’m looking to collaborate on project on above topics
 - 📫 How to reach me jayvant.devare@gmail.com